TerragonDE/OpenFOAM/README.md

 - refineMesh // recalculates the mesh, but does not reduce mesh errors
 - renumberMesh   // the mesh is re-written using the write format settings in your controlDict (binary oder ascii)
 - transformPoints -translate '(1 0 0)' // moves the mesh in xyz direction, dimension is meter

+Right Hand Rule in blockMesh: order of points in a face = Thumb is flow direction (inside or outside)!